Credit @m_squazzo on Instagram

 Overnight: Revel in Music History, Enjoy Live Performances, and More at Bethel Woods Center for the Arts (Catskills)

-Head to Bethel Woods Center for the Arts in Sullivan County and take a ‘trip’ back to the 1960s to explore how important community and collaboration were to the success of the 1969 Woodstock festival and how this idea influences today’s events and gatherings.
-The Center, located on the National Register Historic Site of the 1969 Woodstock Music & Art Fair, is home to a one-of-a-kind cultural center offering a diverse mix of performances and arts programs that inspiree decade that ushered in a new world, and much more.
-The lush 800-acre campus includes a Pavilion Stage amphitheater with seating for 15,000, an intimate 440-seat indoor Event Gallery, the award-winning Museum at Bethel Woods, and a Conservatory for arts education programming.
+Head to Bethel Woods Center for the Arts in Sullivan County and take a ‘trip’ back to the 1960s; explore how important community and collaboration were to the success of the 1969 Woodstock festival and how this idea influences today’s events and gatherings.
+The Center, located on the National Register Historic Site of the 1969 Woodstock Music & Art Fair, is home to a one-of-a-kind cultural center offering a diverse mix of performances and arts programs that inspire the decade that ushered in a new world, and much more.
+The lush 800-acre campus includes a Pavilion Stage amphitheater with seating for 16,000 (featuring a summer lineup with: James Taylor, Shania Twain, and Chris Stapleton), an intimate 440-seat indoor Event Gallery, the award-winning Museum at Bethel Woods, and a Conservatory for arts education programming.
 Stay at Villa Roma Resort & Conference Center in nearby Callicoon, a scenic mountain location with virtually every indoor and outdoor amenity.

 Day Trip: Embark on a Whirlpool Jet Boat Tour of the Niagara River and Niagara Falls (Greater Niagara)